FinanceCalc

 Understanding Certificate of Deposit Calculations

 A certificate of deposit (CD) is a savings account that holds a fixed amount of money for a fixed period of time.
-Our CD calculator uses the compound interest formula to determine your earnings:
+Our comprehensive certificate of deposit calculator (also known as a CD savings calculator, CD investment calculator, CD maturity calculator, CD yield calculator, CD return calculator, CD interest calculator, CD APY calculator, or CD compound interest calculator) uses the compound interest formula to determine your earnings:

 A = P(1 + r/n)^(nt)